|[ Main index » Bicycle components tests » Bicycle kickstands||Dutch: Nederlandse versie van mijn standaarden test ]|

 Comparable to the Mruichi, but of lesser quality (no stainless steel protection as a slide-bearing against wear from the movement of the foot, for example).
 Works very well so far, height can be set perfectly, the bicycle is very stable on this stand.
 It does flex a bit much when putting several kilogram in the rear panniers.
 It's supposed to be a MTB kickstand and not meant for travel bikes.
 Wth a bit more solid construction it could be as strong as the Mruichi (which I've used for years wtih up to ca. 30 kg loads in the rear panniers) and this would not be an issue!

 Conclusion: Good for MTB or other bike that you won't transport heavy stuff or groceries with, too weak for other purposes.
+This kickstand could have been made far better, see the much stronger and hardly heavier Mruichi 700-S

 |To email me go to the email page|